Excursion Program: Ecosystem Engineers (Full Day)

 • Simply have each student bring 3 eligible containers to donate during your excursion.

-• Participating schools can receive a Certificate of Acknowledgement for helping the AQWA Foundation!
+• Participating schools receive a free Child Return Pass for each Student and can receive a Certificate of Acknowledgement for helping the AQWA Foundation!

 Start Booking Now